dtcenter/METplus/docs/Contributors_Guide/basic_components.rst

 The function takes a few named arguments to determine how the variable should be set.

-* name: Name of the variable to set, i.e. model
+* name: Name of the variable to set, i.e. model.
 * data_type: Type of variable.
-Valid options are int, string, list, float, bool, and thresh
+Valid options are int, string, list, float, bool, and thresh.
 * metplus_configs: List of METplus configuration variable names that should be checked.
 Variable names are checked in order that they appear in the list.
   If any of the variables are set in the config object, then the value will be